arojasag/auth/README.md

 ### Generating a working `.env` file

-To generate a file based on a working template run this command:
+For development and testing purposes, you can generate an insecure `.env` file based on a working template by running this command:

 ```sh
 cp .env.example .env
 ```

+Remember to set the variables in the `.env` file to more secure values when deploying to production

 ## Building the project